BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj4-Advanced-Lane-Lines/writeup.md

 [imageSecondOrderPolyfitDetection]: ./output_images/second-order-polyfit-detection.png "Second order polynomial fit on detected lane-lines"
 ![alt text][imageSecondOrderPolyfitDetection]

-Once the lane-lines are detected at the beginning, I track them over the subsequent frames by specifying a search window around the polynomial fit determined previously.
+Once the lane-lines are detected at the beginning, I track them over the subsequent frames by specifying a search window around the polynomial fit determined previously (see `track_lane_lines()` in `lane_lines.py`).
 This saves us an exhaustive search from bottom-to-top of the image as required during the line detection described above.

 In fact for tracking lines across frames, I don't use a single previous fit, rather an average over some previous fits to place the search window.
 Also, for plotting the lane-line on the output image, I use the average fit which includes the current fit.
 This low-pass filtering is done in the hope that the wobbliness or flutteriness of lines is reduced.
+Here is an example image of tracked lane-lines:

 [imageSecondOrderPolyfitTracking]: ./output_images/second-order-polyfit-tracking.png "Second order polynomial fit on tracked lane-lines"
 ![alt text][imageSecondOrderPolyfitTracking]